NataliaCzeladka/sagittarius-a-star/TESTING.md

 [The W3C Markup Validation Service](https://validator.w3.org/) and [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) were used to validate every page of the project to ensure there were no syntax errors.
 The results clearly showed that the website stays in compliance with the standards and recommendations set by the World Wide Web Consortium.

 [JSHint](https://jshint.com/), a static code analysis tool, was used to check if JavaScript source code complies with coding rules.
 No errors were found in this area.
-And finally, I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate my Python file.
+And finally, I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate my Python files.

 ### HTML Validation